ekadecena/documentation/2.0/User Guide/Understanding EMS Configuration.md

   **Notes:**

   1. Authentication is disabled if the “authentication” block in the “config.lua” file is missing or incomplete.
 For RTMP protocol, authentication is disabled if the “auth.xml” file is missing or contains a “false” setting.
-For RTSP protocol, authentication is disabled if “authenticatePlay” in the “rtsp” block is omitted or set to “false”.
+For RTSP protocol, authentication is disabled if **“authenticatePlay**” in the “rtsp” block is omitted or set to “false”.
   2. Scripts are available for creating certificates and keys for EMS.
 Please refer to our GitHub files [here](https://github.com/EvoStream/evostream_addons/tree/master/certificates_and_keys) for details.

-- **eventLogger** - the configuration for the events and event log
+- **eventLogger** - settings for the server-wide event sinks.

+  **Type:** Object

+  **Mandatory:** No

   ```
   eventLogger=